 - Volunteer for approximately eight-hour days as assigned

-- Be available to attend all important program dates, as listed below
+- Be available to attend all important program dates

-Applications for summer 2017 are now closed.
-Applications for summer 2018 will be available online January 2018.
+Recruitment for summer 2019 is now closed.
+Applications for summer 2020 will be available online January 2020.